citation-file-format/citation-file-format/schema-guide.md

     family-names: Druskat
     given-names: Stephan
 cff-version: 1.2.0
-message: If you use this software, please cite the article from the preferred-citation instead of the software.
+message: If you use this software, please cite the article from preferred-citation instead of the software.
 title: My Research Software
 preferred-citation:
   authors: